cliosight/Docs/README.md

 3. Admin-Minor - All permissions for UI and automation components.
 No access to datasources, users/groups and tables.

 ## Running Queries on a Datasource <a name="tables"></a>
-Admin users can execute SQL queries on a configured database and it's tables.
-For existing schemas, it is a more convinient way to connect with multiple remote databases compared to a conventional workbench.
+Admin users can execute SQL queries on a configured database.
+It is a more convinient way to connect with multiple remote databases compared to a conventional workbench.

 ## The building blocks of a Cliosight application ##